acmlmboard/acmlmboard-2/README.md

 # Acmlmboard II
 In this repository you will find the code for Acmlmboard II.
 This is the version that was forked off for use with the web board that powers Kafuka.

-This software is as-is and has no gurentees.
+This software is as-is and has no guarantees.

 Branches
 -------